-UNEEG EpiSight is a software that enables you to review your patients' EEG recorded with a UNEEG SubQTM 24/7 device.
-It includes a patient database, an EEG viewer, a series of EEG analysis tools and a reporting.
+UNEEGTM EpiSight Analyzer is a software that enables you to review your patients' EEG recorded with a UNEEG SubQTM 24/7 device.
+It includes a patient database, an EEG viewer, as well as a series of EEG analysis and reporting tools.
 The software has several windows that will be described in the following sections.